webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 ## What is WebRTC.

 WebRTC is both an API and Protocol.
-The WebRTC protocol is a set of rules for two agents to negotiate bi-directional secure communication.
+The WebRTC protocol is a set of rules for two WebRTC agents to negotiate bi-directional secure communication.
 The WebRTC API was designed just for Javascript.
 This Javascript API then allows web developers to use the WebRTC protocol in the browser.

 A similar relationship would be HTTP and the fetch API.
 WebRTC the protocol would be HTTP, and WebRTC the API would be the fetch API.

-Many other APIs besides Javascript, servers and tools exist for WebRTC.
-All of these implementations can interact with each others.
+WebRTC is available in other APIs/languages besides Javascript.
+You can find servers and domain specific tools as well for WebRTC.
+All of these implementations use the WebRTC protocol so they can interact with each others.

 ## Why should I learn WebRTC?